-This same dynamic is even more explicitly clear when you consider switching from to a different professional network, such as Jobcase.
+This same dynamic is even more explicitly clear when you consider switching from LinkedIn to a different professional network, such as Jobcase.
 You don’t want to deal with that data loss, so you don’t make the switch.

 There’s also an identity cost that you pay when you move from one product to another.
 For example, consider the dating app Tinder versus the dating app Coffee Meets Bagel.
 Both have very particular brands.
 When you switch products, you are also changing your identity.
 That change in identity creates psychological pain and friction.

 Identity costs are correlated with brand loyalty and brand strength.
 Using non-tech examples, think about Pepsi versus Coke, or McDonald's versus Burger King.

 You can find a similar identity change cost when you think about Uber users versus Lyft users.
 While both ridesharing companies have faced challenges and had successes, and while both companies have similar interfaces, similar use cases, and similar pricing, people split themselves into either Uber users or Lyft users.

 The value that your product provides is the ratio of its benefits versus its costs.

 Switching costs are one of the major costs associated with any product.
 In fact, there are 3 major types: financial, procedural, and relational switching costs.